quantambyte/quantambyte/README.md

 ### I'm Uzair Asif Software Engineer <br />
-Full stack developer skilled in designing, developing completely responsive websites, incorporating a range of technologies.
-Built products for desktop and mobile app users, meeting highest standards for web design, user experience, best practices and speed.
-Designed and developed web applications across multiple APIs, third-party integrations and databases.
-I am a collaborative team player with excellent technical abilities.
+As a full stack developer, I possess advanced skills in designing and developing fully responsive websites, utilizing a wide range of cutting-edge technologies.
+My expertise extends to building products for both desktop and mobile app users, consistently meeting and exceeding the highest standards for web design, user experience, best practices, and site speed.

+In addition, I have extensive experience designing and developing web applications that incorporate multiple APIs, third-party integrations, and databases.
+My collaborative nature, combined with my excellent technical abilities, make me an invaluable asset to any team.

 <!--
 **uzair-asif/uzair-asif** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.